ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

  *
  * @param timedLidarData LiDAR scan data with timestamps.
  * @param resolveWalls Resolved walls around the robot.
- * @param turnDirection Optional turn direction of the robot (if has no value assume CLOCKWISE).
+ * @param turnDirection Optional turn direction of the robot (if has no value, assume CLOCKWISE).
  * @param distanceThreshold Maximum distance between points to cluster into a single traffic light point.
  * @return Vector of 2D points representing detected traffic light locations.
  */